 Nana Patekar plays the titular role in the film which took a jibe on the corrupt police system in the country.
 He plays an honest police officer who gets framed for a murder.

-Things went further south when he learns that his wife is having an affair.
-The film takes a dip into his psyche and offers the audience some great scenes back to back.
+Things go further south when he learns that his wife is having an affair.
+The film takes a dip into his psyche and offers the audience some great back-to-back scenes.

-And Nana plays his part of the rowdy cop with absolute perfection.
-Also a decent success back when it was released, the film is now been hailed as a cult classic.
+Nana plays his part of the rowdy cop with absolute perfection.
+Also a decent success when it was released, the film is now being hailed as a cult classic.

 Also Read: Best Bollywood Movies on Super cops